 Emeritus faculty Stanford Anderson is involved in continuing work with both the design and history faculty of Tongji University in Shanghai, and pursues research into modernism in the Latin American context.

 Research by faculty and doctoral candidates in the Aga Khan Program have extended from Venice to India.
 James Wescoat is interested in comparative theory and method in landscape research, and has published on long-term flows of ideas and technologies of water management between the U.S. and South Asia.
-Caroline Jones' continuing interest in art and critical practices in Latin America, Europe, Asia and elsewhere will come into focus in her forthcoming book "The Global Work of Art."
+Caroline A Jones ' continuing interest in art and critical practices in Latin America, Europe, Asia and elsewhere will come into focus in her book "The Global Work of Art ."
 And the current work of Kristel Smentek examines cross-cultural encounters during the Enlightenment particularly focused on the reception of Asian Art in eighteenth century Europe.

 Timothy Hyde ’s current research project on debates about architectural ugliness pursues several lines of investigation into the social presence of stone.
 Variously understood as having metaphysical significance in a theological context, microscopic presence in a scientific context, and affective resonance in a experiential context, stone is a materiality of profound importance for architectural debates sustained across the arc of modernity.
 Hyde’s article on brutalism, “Piles, Puddles, and other Architectural Irritants” (Log 27) raises questions about the social or collective experience of materiality.